 Arthritis is a frequent component of complex disease processes that may involve more than 100 identifiable disorders.
 It is characterized by inflammation of the cartilage and lining of the body’s joints.
-If the feet seem more susceptible to arthritis than other parts of the body, it is because each foot has 33 joints which can be afflicted, and there is no way to avoid the pain of the tremendous weight-bearing load on the feet.
+If the feet seem more susceptible to arthritis than other parts of the body, it is because each foot has 33 joints that can be afflicted, and there is no way to avoid the pain of the tremendous weight-bearing load on the feet.
 Arthritis may be a disabling and occasionally crippling disease; it afflicts almost 40 million Americans.
 In some forms, it appears to have hereditary tendencies.
-While the prevalence of arthritis increases with age, all people from infancy to middle age are potential victims.
+While the prevalence of arthritis increases with age, all people—from infants to seniors—are potential victims.
 People over 50 are the primary targets.
-Arthritic feet can result in loss of mobility and independence.
-With early diagnosis and proper medical care this may be avoided.
+Arthritic feet can result in loss of mobility and independence, but with early diagnosis and proper medical care, this may be avoided.

 Arthritis, in general terms, is inflammation and swelling of the cartilage and lining of the joints, generally accompanied by an increase in the fluid in the joints.
 There are multiple causes; just as a sore throat may have its origin in a variety of diseases, so joint inflammation and arthritis are associated with many different illnesses.
 Besides heredity, arthritic symptoms may have their source in a number of phenomena:

-- They can be traumatic, having their origins in injuries, notably in athletes and industrial workers, especially if the injuries have been ignored (which injuries of the feet tend to be).
+- They can be traumatic, having their origins in injuries—notably in athletes and industrial workers—especially if the injuries have been ignored (and injuries of the feet tend to be).

 - Bacterial and viral infections can strike the joints.
-The same organisms that are present in pneumonia, gonorrhea, staph infections, and Lyme disease cause the inflammations.
+The same organisms that are present in pneumonia, gonorrhea, staph infections, and Lyme disease cause the inflammation.

-- Arthritis can develop in conjunction with bowel disorders such as colitis and ileitis, frequently in the joints of the ankles and toes.
-Such inflammatory bowel diseases seem distant from arthritis, but their control can relieve arthritic pain.
+- Arthritis can develop in conjunction with bowel disorders—such as colitis and ileitis—frequently in the joints of the ankles and toes.
+Such inflammatory bowel diseases seem distant from arthritis, but controlling them can relieve arthritic pain.

 - Swelling in one or more joints